 One way to think of an online course pre-launch is as a kind of “teaser” of what prospective students can expect from your course.
 This might include a broad overview of the topics you'll cover, a sneak preview of the video content you'll be featuring, and other tantalizing details to encourage people to sign up for your course.

 Something that many people don't realize is that you don't need the entirety of your course content to be complete before you can pre-launch your online course.
 In fact, it's arguably better not to create all your course content before you pre-launch.
 By only creating some of your course content for your pre-launch, you can effectively gauge interest in your course - and projected revenues you'll earn from your course - without having to create an entire course's worth of material.
-This approach will also save you a ton of time and effort producing a course with limited commercial appeal.
+This approach will also save you a ton of time and effort producing a course with limited commercial appeal, and prime you to make your first sale a much easier one.

 A crucial element of any online course pre-launch is a strong email list.
 Email is an amazingly effective marketing channel.
 It might not be as hip as social media marketing, but email is a solid, dependable workhorse that can help you sell your course to more people.
 We'll be taking a look at building an email list for your online course pre-launch a little later.